Code-Institute-Submissions/approach_people/README.md

 #### Look for Job
 * Shows all current jobs posted in a container with a image(company logo) and few job details such as job name, company name, salary, job location, date posted and employment type.
 #### Post a Job
-* Takes all information in a form, populating DB with information given by user
+* Takes all information in a form, populating DB with information given by user.
 #### Job Details
-* Goes into more information about specific job clicked by showing job description, job requirements, company telephone number, email address, due date and posted by
+* Goes into more information about specific job clicked by showing job description, job requirements, company telephone number, email address, due date and posted by.
 #### Apply
 * By clicking on Apply button default mailing service will promt to open with pre set subject and email to address using mailto function.
 #### Edit Job
-* Takes all information from Mongo DB, once change is made DB is updated
+* Takes all information from Mongo DB, once change is made DB is updated.
 #### Delete Job
 * Deletes a job from DB, but before doing so, pop up modal is triggered asking user to confirm the action.
 #### Contact Us
-* Contact us form connected with my email address using EmailJS
+* Contact us form connected with my email address using EmailJS.
 ### Features Left to Implement
 * User Authentication
 * User profile creating where each user could store their cover letter and CV